 Educational technology is changing rapidly.
 AI Technology is front and center in EdTech, but how can it help kids learn?
 Can this technology help children worldwide?
-Elna Sarraf, the founder of female-owned brand ROYBI, launched her AI-powered education companion to do just that—help kids everywhere have access to education.
+Elnaz Sarraf, the founder of female-owned brand ROYBI, launched her AI-powered education companion to do just that—help kids everywhere have access to education.

 Raised in Iran, Trained in Silicon Valley

-Born in Tehran, Elnaz Sharraf witnessed the challenges faced by children with limited learning opportunities.
+Born in Tehran, Elnaz Sarraf witnessed the challenges faced by children with limited learning opportunities.
 Her dream was to create technology that would provide universal access to education for all children.
-To make her dream a reality, Sharraf immigrated to the United States in her 20s and graduated from California State University.
+To make her dream a reality, Sarraf immigrated to the United States in her 20s and graduated from California State University.
 In 2016, she co-founded iBaby, a WiFi-enabled “smart” baby monitor.
 And thanks to her new invention, ROYBI, she has been named Woman of Influence through Silicon Valley Business Journal and Entrepreneur of the Year in Silicon Valley.